zextras/tech-doc/source/suite/powerstore.rst

 If the Local Cache directory is not set, you won’t be able to create any secondary volume on an S3-compatible device or service.

-   **Warning**

-   Failing to correctly configure the cache directory will cause items to be unretrievable, meaning that users will get a ``No such BLOB`` error when trying to access any item stored on an S3 volume.
+.. warning:: Failing to correctly configure the cache directory will cause items to be unretrievable, meaning that users will get a ``No such BLOB`` error when trying to access any item stored on an S3 volume.

-.. _bucket_setup:
+.. _pws_bucket_setup:

 Bucket Setup
 ------------